johnalison/WorkingPhilosophy/BookNotes/BeginningOfInfinity.md

   Human appearance as influenced by sexual selection satisfies the standards of objective beauty as well as species specific ones.

 - There is a need to create objective knowledge in order to allow different people to communicate.

+- A culture is defined as a set of closely related memes "variant", not strictly identical, (kind of like the virosphere) that lead to slightly differnt characteristic behaviors.

+- Almost any analogy has some truth, but one cannot tell what that is until you have an independent explanation of what is analogous and why.

+- Genes and Memes are similar at the lowest level of explanation: they are both replicators that embody knowledge.
+However at higher levels they are about as different as can be: there are no cultural anagogues of species, organism, cell, sexual or asexual reproduction.

+- DNA duplication is automatic: genes are copied indiscriminately.
+Memes are completely different.
+Each meme has to be expressed as a behaviour each time it is copied.

+- Meme evolution is enourmously faster than gene evolution.
+The cosmic year analogy is of the history of life is misleading.
+A significant fraction of all the evolution that has happened on our planet has occurred as memes in human brains.

+- Static societies always have ways of bringing up children in ways that disable their creativity and critical faculties (otherwise they would not remain static.)
+  Static societies must leave its memebers chronically baulked in their attempts to achieve anything positive.
+  The fact that all societies before the current Western civlization where static implies that most humans before now were constrained by social convention and were unable to achieve self-expression.
+  Contrary to conventional wisdom, primitive societies are an unimaginably bad place to live in.
+Either they are static and survive only by extinguishing their members creativity, or they are unstable and lose their knowledge and quickly disintegrate.

+- Just as genes for the eye implicitly "know" the laws of optics.
+Long-lived memes of a static society possess knowledge of the human condition.
+So ironically there is much truth in the typical static society fear of change.
+Any change is much more likely to do more harm than good.

+- What sort of meme can cause itself to be reliably replicated in a dynamic society, ie in a rapidly changing environment?
+A true idea that is usefull to all people.
+To be transfered to one person it only need to seem useful to that person, to be transfered to a group it need be only a a parachial truth.
+The ideas with the best chance of surviving throught many generations are truths with reach : deep truths.
+  Such memes are antifragile in the sense that they actually rely on the their ability to survive rapidly changing criteria of criticism (the alternative die out)

+- Rational meme: an idea that relies on the copiers critical faculties to cause itself to be replicated
+- Anti-rational meme: An idea that relies on disabling the recipients critical faculties.

+- Existing accounts of memes have neglected the all-important distinction between rational and anti-rational modes of replication. and so have missed most of what is happening and why.

+- In a dynamic society, scientific and technological advances are made creatively.
+They emerge from individual minds as novel ideas, after having acquired significant adaptations from meme evolution (ie: variation and selection).

+- Biological evolution was merely a finite preface to the main story of evolution, the unbounded evolution of memes.
+  (so was the evolution of anti-rational memes in static societies)

+- Western civilization is in an unstable transitional period between being a stable, static society consisting of anti-rational memes and a stable dynamic society consisting of rational memes.